Need help funding your education?

 (International Applicants Only)

-International applicants who accept the offer of admission must submit their financial guarantee demonstrating sufficient funds to meet educational expenses for the full program (diploma May 2024).
+International applicants who accept the offer of admission must submit their financial guarantee demonstrating sufficient funds to meet educational expenses for one year of study.
 Include a letter of sponsorship if the expenses will be paid by someone other than the student.
 The minimum amount to show solvency for immigration documents is below and includes the following costs:

 FLEX MBA

-Please note: The total amount is the minimum amount needed for immigration purposes.
-The student's actual expenses will be greater.
-The financial guarantee does not cover the cost of personal and transportation expenses.
+Please note: The total is the minimum amount needed for immigration purposes.
+The financial guarantee amount does not include personal and transportation expenses, therefore, actual costs may be greater.

 Immigration Information